2060-io/hologram.zone-website/content/page/get-started.md

 ---
 title: Getting Started
-subtitle: "Learn how to get started with Hologram as a developer, and where to find documentation and access community channels."
+#subtitle: "Learn how to get started with Hologram as a developer, and where to find documentation and access community channels."
 url: "/page/get-started"
 meta_title: "Developers and Hologram | Learn how to get started with Hologram, and where to find documentation and access community channels."
 hero_icon: "fa-solid fa-hammer"
+hero_heading: "Getting <strong>Started</strong>"
+hero_description: "Learn how to get started with Hologram as a <string>service developer</strong>, and where to find documentation and access community channels."

 disable_content_wrapper: true
 bodyClass: "min-h-screen flex flex-col bg-white text-gray-900 overflow-x-hidden font-sans get-started-page"
 intro: